Lighthouse Keeping Loonies: Plot

 Graeme sends Bill to dig under the lighthouse to find more fuel for the lamp.
 He then finds coal, but they can't light it since they have no matches and the lighter has no petrol.
 Eventually, Bill finds oil, but Tim gets squirted with it.
-Once the lighter is full with oil, Tim goes to have a bath, whilst Graeme and Bill celebrate their find.
+Once the lighter is full of oil, Tim goes to have a bath, whilst Graeme and Bill celebrate their find.
 Bill goes down to check the pressure, but he can't see, so he asks Graeme to drop the lighter though the opening to light his candle.
 They both suddenly realize, too late, that having lit a candle is very dangerous amongst the oil that Bill has found.
-All of a sudden there is a terrific roar and the lighthouse takes off at enormous speed.
+All of a sudden there is a terrific roar, and the lighthouse takes off at enormous speed.

 Bill and Graeme decide to try to halt the lighthouse's upward flight and return to Earth, by running around the outside of the lighthouse to overbalance it.
 The lighthouse's position then changes from vertical to horizontal flight, prompting the following conclusions from various onlookers: